How to Convert Excel to PDF with All Columns (5 Suitable Ways)

 how to convert excel to pdf with all columns

-Read More: Excel VBA: ExportAsFixedFormat PDF with Fit to Page (3 Examples)
+Read More: Export Excel to PDF with Hyperlinks

 4. Adjusting Paper Size to ‘A3’

-If you can print your large dataset to a larger-sized paper, cutting off columns or rows won’t be an issue as the paper can fit the whole dataset pretty easily.
+If you can print your large dataset on a larger-sized paper, cutting off columns or rows won’t be an issue as the paper can fit the whole dataset pretty easily.
 For this reason, if you save the printing output as PDF after you resize it for a larger paper, it can convert Excel to PDF with all columns.

 For a more detailed guide follow these steps.